graffenwalder/growPi/README.md

 # growPi

 Raspberry pi, with GrovePi+ to read plant data.
 Data is saved to `temp.csv`.
+Takes a picture on every interval.
+If moisture readings are "Dry", for 3 consecutive intervals, the waterpump will activate.

-Current sensors attached: moisture, light, temperature, humidity and distance.
+Current sensors: moisture, light, temperature, humidity and distance.

 ![growPi](/images/plantsense.jpg)